 The new PV system is located on the parking deck of the zoo in Hannover, Germany.
 Thanks to a partnership between the installation company CSAE and the wholesaler Sonepar, the project was completed in just a few weeks.

-What are the opportunities and challenges for business cases for stand-alone battery energy storage systems (BESS) in European markets like Germany, Italy, France, The Netherlands, Romania and Austria?
-Expert Philipp Kraemer of CCE shares his analysis.
+What opportunities and challenges exist for business cases involving stand-alone battery energy storage systems (BESS) in European markets such as Germany, Italy, France, the Netherlands, Romania, and Austria?
+Philipp Kraemer of CCE shares his insights.

 Agrivoltaics is considered to have a promising future.
 However, the example of Germany shows that the building law slows down many projects and the projects have to struggle with material price increases.